 Riada completes their billing puzzle with Tempo Timesheets

-The company Riada is a market-leading provider of services for Atlassian products in Sweden.
-It was founded in 2005 in Stockholm and now has 4 offices across the country.
-With 40+ consultants with broad competence in server operations, product expertise and methodologies, Riada has grown rapidly in recent years.
+The company Riada (now Eficode) was a market-leading provider of services for Atlassian products in Sweden.
+It was founded in 2005 in Stockholm, at the time of our interview they had 40+ consultants working in server operations, product expertise, and methodologies and had expertise major growth.

-About a year ago, the team at Riada found they needed to tackle a problem: their invoicing process involved far too much manual work.
+So how did they begin their journey with Tempo?
+It began back in 2020 when the team at Riada found they needed to tackle a problem: Their invoicing process involved far too much manual work.

 As a consultancy firm they need to log, control, and sum up all their billable hours and send invoices to over 100 different customers a month.
-Riada’s consultants have always reported their time in Jira using Tempo Timesheets, but they hadn’t looked into the possibility of integrating Tempo with their finance system to reduce vulnerability and cut down on work.
+Riada’s consultants have always reported their time in Jira using Timesheets by Tempo, but they hadn’t looked into the possibility of integrating Timesheets with their finance system to reduce vulnerability and cut down on work.

 Integrating tools with Tempo APIs